marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 The xUnit is one of the unit testing project templates that come with Visual Studio.

-The [Fact] attribute tells the xUnit framework that a parameterless test method must be run by the Test Runner.
+The `[Fact]` attribute tells the xUnit framework that a parameterless test method must be run by the **Test Runner**.
 (We are going to see the Test Runner in the next section).

-Since we desire to test the BasketListViewComponent class, we will rename the test class to
+Since we desire to test the `BasketListViewComponent` class, we will rename the test class to `BasketListViewComponentTest`:
-BasketListViewComponentTest:

 ```csharp
 public class BasketListViewComponentTest